Biden, Trump to make final appeals ahead of crucial midterms

 Trump was campaigning for Florida Sen. Marco Rubio's reelection, but also focused on his own political future.
 After telling a crowd in Iowa last week that he's "very, very, very probably" going to run for president again, he again teased the possibility on Sunday and encouraged supporters to watch his Ohio rally.

-DeSantis held his own, separate events Sunday in other parts of the state where he stuck to the centerpieces of his reelection campaign, including railing against COVID-19 vaccine mandates.
-The governor’s counter political programing avoided antagonizing Trump — meaning it didn’t deliver the dueling 2024 events that could be in his and Trump’s near future.
+DeSantis held his own, separate events on Sunday in other parts of the state where he stuck to the centrepieces of his reelection campaign, including railing against COVID-19 vaccine mandates.
+The governor's counter political programming avoided antagonising Trump — meaning it didn't deliver the duelling 2024 events that could be in his and Trump's near future.

-Trump said Sunday that Florida would “reelect Ron DeSantis as your governor.”
-But he was more confrontational during a Pennsylvania rally on Saturday, referring to Florida’s governor as “Ron DeSanctimonious.”
+Trump said on Sunday that Florida would "reelect Ron DeSantis as your governor."
+But he was more confrontational during a Pennsylvania rally on Saturday, referring to Florida's governor as "Ron DeSanctimonious".

 It's a rivalry that's been simmering for more than a year as DeSantis has taken increasingly bold steps to boost his national profile and build a deep fundraising network — even as Trump remains unquestionably the party's most popular leader.